callmewhatuwant/age-secret-operator/README.md

 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.

-### To Deploy on the cluster
+### To Deploy on the cluster with makefile

 * If you wanna build the image by yourself.
-* I recommend to use my prebuilt images.
+* I recommend to use my prebuilt images and to use the helm section

 **Build and push your image to the location specified by `IMG`:**